Navratri Prasad - GF Besan Puri - Kala Chana - GF Halwa

 Wash the chickpeas well and soak in water overnight.

 Next day, drain off the water.
-Add fresh water enough to just cover the
+Add fresh water enough to just cover the chickpeas and pressure cook them till done.

 In a saucepan, heat the mustard oil on medium heat till smoking hot.
 Mustard oil taste better this way.
 If using any other oil, just heat it to medium.